Frequently Asked Questions

 We believe in a congregational or shared model of leadership where our parishioners join with locally-called clergy in discerning the movement of the Holy Spirit in the Church.
 This is decidedly different than the hierarchical, top-down model demanded by the Roman Catholic Church.

-At the national level, the ANCC has a laity-led governing council providing essential guidance and leadership for the Church.
+At the national level, the ANCC has an Executive Committee in which laity and clergy dialogue to provide essential guidance and leadership for the Church.
 At the local level, parish councils provide the same level of leadership.

 In addition, the financial control of the ANCC is in the hands of the laity.
 All assets, including bank accounts, are both owned and controlled by the pastoral lay leadership.